gelles-brandeis/tapqir/docs/source/tutorials/part_i.rst

 Workflow
 --------

 The following diagram shows the steps in a Tapqir data processing run (using the ``cosmos`` model), the Tapqir command used to run each step, and the input files used and output files produced (color highlights) in each step.
-All the Tapqir commands for a single processing run should be run in the same default working directory ("new_folder" in the diagram) in order to keep the filess associated with the run organized in a single location.
+All the Tapqir commands for a single processing run should be run in the same default working directory (``new_folder`` in the diagram) in order to keep the files associated with the run organized in a single location.

 .. image:: ../Tapqir_workflow.png
    :alt: Tapqir workflow